geoffmiller/react-pixel-art-canvas/README.md

 ## Running the Demo Locally

-_Demo created with the default Vite React-TS template_

-`npm create vite@latest my-app -- --template react-ts`
+_Demo created with the default Vite React-TS template_ `npm create vite@latest my-app -- --template react-ts`

-TODO: Set up a demo on https://stackblitz.com/edit/vitejs-vite-22ekfvwp?file=index.html&terminal=dev

 To run the demo application locally: